 What Women Ideally Want

-- Good Genes – Men who were more masculine, physically attractive, good looking, fit, and high in sex appeal.
+- Good Genes – Men who are more masculine, physically attractive, good looking, fit, and high in sex appeal.

-- Good Investment Ability – Men with high potential income, good earning capacity, educated, and older than the woman herself.
+- Good Investment Ability – Men who have high potential income, are educated, and are older than the woman herself.

-- Good Parenting – Men who want a home and children, who are fond of children and like them, who want to raise them well, and are emotionally stable and mature.
+- Good Parenting – Men who want a home and children, who are fond of children, who want to raise them well, and are emotionally stable and mature.

 - Good Partner – Men who want to be a loving partner.

-Buss and Shackelford (2008) also found significant correlations between the women's own physical attractiveness (as a measure of their mate value) and the levels that they expected of male partners on each of the traits.
-In other words, as the title of their article indicated, they found that "attractive women want it all".
+Buss and Shackelford also found significant correlations between the women's own physical attractiveness and the levels that they expected of male partners on each of the traits.
+In other words, as the title of their article indicated, they found that "attractive women want it all."
 Less attractive women, in contrast, tended to reduce their expectations on all traits across the board, settling for a bit less in each area.

-Depending on the circumstances, however, the authors hypothesized that some women would employ a mixed-mating strategy.
+However, the authors hypothesized that depending on the circumstances, some women might employ a mixed-mating strategy.
 Rather than settling for less-than-ideal traits in one single man, these women would mate with more than one man, to mix-and-match the best traits overall.
-Usually, this would involve short-term sex (single parenting, cheating, cuckolding, etc.) to get good genes from a fit and masculine man, while getting investment and parenting from another man with good resources.
+Usually, this would involve short-term sex (single parenting, cheating, cuckolding, etc.) to get good genes from a fit and masculine man while getting investment and parenting from another man with good resources.
 Such an arrangement would most likely occur when, 1) the woman was lower in mate value and could not secure a single man high in all traits, and 2) her situation allowed her to mix-and-match without penalty or obstacles.

 Thus, women appear to want BOTH the nice guy and bad boy.
-Ideally, they want to get all of the above in one man too.
-If they cannot find a single man to fit the bill, or they do not have a high enough mate value to get him, however, then they might settle for less all around, or mix-and-match between the two types.
+Ideally, they want to get all of the above in one man.
+If they cannot find a single man to fit the bill, however, then they might settle for less all around, or mix-and-match between the two types.